Scream (1996 film): Casting

-Woods suggested Courteney Cox for the cold and calculating Gale Weathers, believing it would be interesting to play against her typical personable characters in series such as Family Ties (1982–1989) and Friends (1994–2004).
-Craven did not believe Cox could play the part and so she wrote a letter assuring him that "being 'a bitch' wouldn't be a stretch at all".
-Brooke Shields and Janeane Garofalo were considered but a more established actress was preferred.
-David Arquette auditioned for unspecified younger characters, but he was attracted to the role of Dewey and acting against Cox.
-The character was written as a "dumb jock" but Arquette interpreted it as a "position of authority getting no respect ...
+Woods suggested Courteney Cox for the role of Gale Weathers because he believed casting her against type would be interesting following her personable performances in the television series Family Ties (1982–1989) and Friends (1994–2004).
+Craven initially doubted Cox could portray the manipulative reporter, prompting Cox to write him a letter insisting that "being 'a bitch' wouldn't be a stretch at all".
+Brooke Shields and Janeane Garofalo were also considered, although the filmmakers preferred a more established actress.

+David Arquette auditioned for unspecified younger characters but became interested in playing Dewey because it allowed him to act opposite Cox.
+Although Dewey was written as a stereotypical "dumb jock", Arquette instead viewed him as "a position of authority getting no respect ...
 He wants to be John Wayne ...
 He wants to be this tough guy, but he's just got a heart of gold."
-Rose McGowan's agent jeopardized her chance to play Tatum by insisting on a payment of $250,000 instead of the offered $50,000, which was lower than the $100,000 received by some other principal actors.
-As a result, McGowan had to reaudition for the role twice.
-McGowan influenced Tatum's design, dying her hair blonde to avoid having two dark-haired main female characters, removing an Indigo Girls poster from Tatum's bedroom (because she would not listen to the relatively older band), and rejecting costuming suggestions in favor of her self-bought outfits.
-Thora Birch and Natasha Lyonne also auditioned for the role; Lyonne was the preferred choice but, as she was under 18, could not consent to joining without parental permission.
+Rose McGowan nearly lost the role of Tatum after her agent demanded a $250,000 salary instead of the offered $50,000—lower than the $100,000 received by some other principal actors—forcing her to audition twice for the part.
+McGowan also influenced aspects of the character's design, dyeing her hair blonde to avoid having two dark-haired female leads, removing an Indigo Girls poster from Tatum's bedroom because she felt the character would not listen to the older band, and replacing costume suggestions with outfits she purchased herself.
+Thora Birch and Natasha Lyonne also auditioned for the role, with Lyonne reportedly preferred, but because she was under 18, she could not join without parental consent.

-Believing he was rising in popularity, Vince Vaughn was the studio's preferred choice for Billy Loomis, but he was too ill to audition.
-Skeet Ulrich did not attend auditions because of scheduling conflicts but his girlfriend did and mentioned Ulrich brought her; Beach went out to meet him personally.
-Ulrich liked playing a serial killer after more innocent and naive previous roles.
-To develop his character, Ulrich researched serial murders, psychological profiles, and outfitted one of his hotel rooms to the Billy persona to help him get into character, outfitting it with punk rock posters and blacklights.
+Believing his popularity was rising, the studio favored Vince Vaughn for Billy Loomis, but illness prevented him from auditioning.
+Skeet Ulrich was unable to attend formal auditions because of scheduling conflicts, but casting director Lisa Beach personally went to meet with him after his girlfriend mentioned he was accompanying her to auditions.
+Ulrich enjoyed the opportunity to portray a serial killer after previously playing more innocent characters.
+To prepare for the role, he researched serial murders and psychological profiles and decorated one of his hotel rooms with punk rock posters and blacklights to help himself inhabit Billy's mindset.
 He said, "I was into punk music in my teens and really just trying to recapture that angst ...
-I would sit in there and read about serial killers and watch Faces of Death (1978) ... anything to get into that gory mindset."
-Ulrich and Campbell starred together in The Craft (1996), which they believed fostered a natural relationship between their characters.
-Matthew Lillard auditioned for Billy, but the casting directors did not consider him the right actor to "make out with [Campbell]" and had him audition as Stu for Craven, who immediately offered him the part.
+I would sit in there and read about serial killers and watch Faces of Death (1978)."
+Ulrich and Campbell had recently appeared together in The Craft (1996), which they believed helped create a natural chemistry between their characters.